 It’s true — doing nice things for people makes you feel better and lifts your mood.
 But not everyone can give someone a new car!
+I recently took the new 2012 Ford for a test drive and there were just too many benefits of a ford escape for me to give the idea a miss!
+I wanted to shine some light on people’s world with a new car.
 Here’s a list of small and free gestures you can make to improve someone’s day:

 1. Smile: It’s simple and free!
 I’ve started doing this whenever I talk to someone.
 Sometimes it feels forced but I always do it.
 When ordering at the deli or walking into a building with a doorman — I smile at the person helping me.
 Instantly it brightens their face too.